-Montreal Mirabel Airport was opened in 1975 and was the largest airport ever envisaged until King Fahd International Airport in Saudi Arabia was opened in 1999.
+Montréal Mirabel Airport was opened on October 4th 1975 and was the largest airport ever envisaged until King Fahd International Airport in Saudi Arabia was opened in 1999.
 It was designed to replace the existing Dorval Airport which was said to be nearing capacity and all international flights were required to use what was described as Canada’s eastern gateway.
-Grand designs were drawn up and in the mid-seventies it was seen as revolutionary in terms of airport planning.
+Grand designs were drawn up and in the mid-seventies, it was seen as revolutionary in terms of airport planning.
 As was the case with the Olympic Games venues, no expense was spared on Mirabel Airport.

-The Olympics in 1976 gave Montreal a huge boost with visitors arriving from around the world and landing at Mirabel Airport.
-The problems that some expected upon opening did indeed surface during the Olympics, most notably with the distance to Downtown Montreal.
+The Olympic Games in 1976 gave Montréal a huge boost, with visitors arriving from around the world and landing at Mirabel Airport.
+The problems that some expected upon opening did indeed surface during the Olympics, most notably with the distance to Downtown Montréal.
 Without the promised high speed rail line being built, it took well over an hour to get into the city and tourists visiting for the games were not impressed.
-It caused an infrastructural nightmare that left the country embarrassed despite what was otherwise an extremely well organised Olympics.
+It caused an infrastructural nightmare that left the country embarrassed despite what was an otherwise extremely well organised Olympic Games.

-There didn’t appear to be a short-term viable solution to the problems with Mirabel and there was also the problem of domestic flights remaining in the existing Dorval airport meaning connections required a bus journey between the two.
-Travellers arriving at Montreal to transfer to other parts of Canada would have to take a bus trip across the city, sometimes in heavy traffic and as a result, Mirabel and Montreal became unpopular for connecting traffic with Toronto, Ottawa and cities in the USA grasping the opportunity to grow their own traffic at Montreal’s expense.
+There didn’t appear to be a short-term viable solution to the problems with Mirabel Airport.
+There was also the issue of domestic flights remaining in the existing Dorval Airport, meaning connections required a bus journey between the two.
+Travellers arriving at Montréal to transfer to other parts of Canada would have to take a bus trip across the city, sometimes in heavy traffic and as a result, Mirabel and Montréal became unpopular for connecting traffic with Toronto, Ottawa and cities in the USA grasping the opportunity to grow their own traffic at Montréal’s expense.

 With the introduction of longer range jets, intercontinental flights no longer needed to stop in Mirabel and the airport failed to live up to what was imagined for it.
-Montreal subsequently dropped behind Toronto and Vancouver in terms of passenger numbers and by 1997, Dorval Airport (now known as Montréal-Trudeau International Airport) was re-opened to international flights.
-All commercial traffic moved to the airport and Mirabel was abandoned, although various companies in the cargo and aviation industry continue to use it.
+Montréal subsequently dropped behind Toronto and Vancouver in terms of passenger numbers and by 1997, Dorval Airport (now known as Montréal-Trudeau International Airport) was re-opened to international flights.
+All commercial traffic moved to Montréal-Trudeau following an expansion project beginning in February 2000 and Mirabel’s passenger terminal was all but abandoned.

 Location: Montreal, Canada